DeviaVir/zenbot/README.md

 ### 6. Simulation

-Once backfill has finished, run a simulation:
+Once backfill has finished (should collect about 84 days of data), run a simulation:

 ```
 ./zenbot sim [--verbose]